RGM INTRODUCING – WE INTERVIEW AUSTRALIAN ARTIST LUCY BURKE

 What’s your favourite song to play live and why?

-My acoustic song – I Still.
+My acoustic song is – I Still.
 It’s a crowd favourite and is such a sweet, intimate song.
-Plus, Calm Before the Storm – it’s an epic atmospheric narrative based song that builds to a climax and always takes me to another world.
+Plus, Calm Before the Storm – it’s an epic atmospheric narrative-based song that builds to a climax and always takes me to another world.
+I’m excited about now being able to perform my latest single, Cliché.

 What are your plans for the year ahead?